ni/nimi-python/docs/nifgen/class.rst

                 this method.

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the nifgen.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session instance, and calling this method on the result.:
+                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session repeated capabilities container, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].configure_freq_list(frequency_list_handle, amplitude, dc_offset=0.0, start_phase=0.0)
+                    session.channels[0,1].configure_freq_list(frequency_list_handle, amplitude, dc_offset=0.0, start_phase=0.0)

             :param frequency_list_handle: